Controlling the false discovery rate via knockoffs: Sequential hypothesis testing

 \subsection{Two sequential testing procedures}

 In this section, we describe several related sequential hypothesis testing procedures, along with theoretical results for FDR control.
-We then relate these procedures to the knockoff and knockoff+ methods, in order to prove our main results \thmsref{knockoff} and \thmssref{knockoffplus}.
+We then relate these procedures to the knockoff and knockoff$+$ methods, in order to prove our main results, Theorems \ref{thm:knockoff} and \ref {thm:knockoffplus}.